kedarabhyankar/CS490iOS-TipCalc/README.md

 I tried using a slider, and decided to experiment with that at a different time.
 I decided to stick with the original video, and decided to stick with the segmented view controller.

+I also tried implementing userDefaults with a setting screen, but was unable to due to other errors.
+Will fix for future release!

 ## License

     Copyright [2020] [Kedar R. Abhyankar]